Redislabs-Solution-Architects/workshop-transaction-processing-amr/README.md

 # Redis Transaction Processing Workshop

 Build a real-time transaction backend with Redis.
-Store data query-ready and make it AI-searchable with vector embeddings.
+Store data so it can be queiried in a single command and make it AI-searchable with vector embeddings.

 ## What You'll Learn